Chile

 Berthing Pilots:

-Berthing Pilots for the oil and gas terminals in the east part of Estrecho de Magallanes
+Berthing pilots for the oil and gas terminals in the east part of the Strait of Magellan

 are embarked off the terminals by vessels from the Atlantic and off Punta Arenas by